 How To Draw Fibonacci Retracements Correctly

-How to draw the retracements correctly.
+How to draw the retracement levels correctly.

-Because the fibonacci tool doesn’t mark the levels automatically, you have to manually place the tool yourself on the swing the retracement is taking place on.
+Because the Fibonacci tool doesn’t mark the levels automatically, you have to manually place the tool yourself on the swing the retracement is taking place on.

 For the most part, this is easy.